Residence Life & Housing Policies and Regulations

 Information about cleaning and trash removal is available on the FMPC website.

 All members of the community and their visitors are expected to respect University property.
-Repairs necessitated by normal wear and tear will be undertaken without charge.
-Repairs necessary because of inappropriate behavior or improper use of facilities will be billed to those responsible.
+Repairs necessitated by normal wear and tear will be managed without charge.
+Repairs or excessive cleaning as a result of inappropriate behavior or improper use of facilities will be billed to those responsible.
 Students and their visitors are responsible for abiding by the Respect for Property policy.

 Damage charges will be assessed by one of two methods: